homorunner/mcpmark-notion/tasks/playwright/form_interaction/task_1/description.md

    • **Email Address** – "john.doe@example.com"
    • **Size** – Select "Large" from dropdown
    • **Delivery Time** – Select "Afternoon" radio button
-   • **Additional Comments** – "This is a test submission for MCPBench"
+   • **Additional Comments** – "This is a test submission for MCPMark"

    **Important:** After filling each field, wait 1-2 seconds and verify the field contains only the expected data.
 If any field contains data from multiple fields (concatenation), clear and re-fill that field before proceeding.